 You can also explore the tower walls and tour the White Tower and visit its museum with exhibits containing executioner’s blocks and the Royal Armory.

-Crowd Beating Tip: Lines to enter the Tower of London are notoriously long, especially midday during the summer months.
+AVOID THE CROWDS: Lines to enter the Tower of London are notoriously long, especially midday during the summer months.
 By making this the first activity of the day, you can avoid the crowds.
 Plan on arriving here at opening time.
 To skip the lines at the Crown Jewels, go here first and then take the Yeoman Warder tour.
+Another option is this highly rated tour, which begins with the Opening Ceremony of the Tower of London by the Beefeaters, followed by a visit to the Crown Jewels and ends with skip-the-line access to the Tower Bridge Experience.

 Getting here: Take the underground to Tower Hill, then it is a 5 minute walk to the Tower of London